NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Share/data-repositories.md

 ## Order of Preference for Selecting a Repository
 ---
-1. A certified resposity (CoreTrustSeal, nestor/DIN 31644, ISO 16363)
+1. A certified repository (CoreTrustSeal, nestor/DIN 31644, ISO 16363)
 2. A well-established repository in your discipline that offers a specific scope (e. g. supporting a specific metadata schema).
 3. One of the repositories recommended by your funding organization or the funding program.
 4. Your institution’s repository (if available).